abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-logic-communication.md

 > With each "jump" from one less abstract system to another more abstract one, more and more is "known" about a given situation, but at the same time, there are more and more possible interpretations, each giving us a separate system of analysing the situation.

-And so the only way for us to be completely precise in our language is to start with the most basic terms there is and to communicate the whole tree of viewpoints that are relevant, as context to the one we are communicationg i.e. to transfer communicate to the other person the *complete contents of our brain*.

 What is communication
 ===

 Now that we have a basic understanding of the way information is transferred, let's outline the communication process itself (of which we already have some idea.)

-The process is two parts: transferring of *pictures* and transfer of their *contexts*.
+The process of communication comes in two parts: transferring of *pictures* and transfer of their *contexts*.

 Transfering pictures between agents
 ---

+The prerequisite for the occurence of communication is the existence of at least two *agents*.

 <figure>
   <img src="/images/logic/transfering_pictures.svg" width="100%">